Courtyards, Furs, Sample Fair – The Leipzig Passage Tour

 Leipzig in the days of the GDR during the SED regime: What was it like back then?

-Come with us on a tour through Leipzig’s city center and feel thrown back to the time of socialism.
+Come with us on a tour through Leipzig’s city centre and feel thrown back to the time of socialism.
 Your tour guide, a Leipzig native-born in the GDR, will take you on a journey through time and lead you to historic places you won’t forget.

 Starting at Burgplatz, you’ll head to the former GDR guesthouse for state guests and the former Stasi headquarters, where you’ll learn how closely the SED regime surveilled the population.
 Learn where Honecker received his guests and what the building turned into.
 Did you know how many field offices the Stasi had throughout Leipzig and what they would have done in the event of a nuclear attack?